germinateplatform/germinate-training-ebi/session-2.md

 ## Plant genomes: from data to discovery EBI Virtual Course

 # Session 2: Experiments, Datasets, other Data Resources and Groups
-### Go to [https://germinate.hutton.ac.uk/demo](https://germinate.hutton.ac.uk/demo) to follow along with this material.

 Germinate can hold large amounts of experimental data (millions of data points).
 These can include data from phenotypic trials, genotypic SNP (or other indexed polymorphism) data, chemical compound information and climate measurements.
 Germinate currently supports 3 levels of granularity for data.
 Individual data points (level 3) make up datasets (level 2).
 Datasets are assigned to experiments (level 1).
 So an experiment contains one more more datasets and a dataset contains one or more data points.
 Figure 1 shows the hierarchy of data levels in Germinate.

+### Go to [https://germinate.hutton.ac.uk/demo](https://germinate.hutton.ac.uk/demo) to follow along with this material.

 <img src="session-2/4.png"  style="max-width: 50%;">

 Experiments are the overarching level of granularity.
 A dataset can only be assigned to one dataset.
-Experiments are accessed by clicking on the ***Experiments*** menu item on the left hand side Germinate menu.
+Experiments are accessed by clicking on the ***Data*** then ***Experiments*** menu item on the left hand side Germinate menu.

 <img src="session-2/experiments.png" style="max-width: 100%;">

 Using the Germinate Demo database we can see that there are 6 different experiments we have access to.
 If you look closely under the **Dataset types** column you will see that some of them have icons and numbers.
 The icons shows particular data types; climate, field trials, genotype and chemical compound data types.
 The number next to each icon shows the number of datasets in the experiment of that type.
-Take for example the **GWAS data** experiment.
+Take for example the **GWAS data** experiment which has an ***Experiment id*** of ***4***.
 This has 2 field trial and 2 genotype datasets contained within its experiment container.
 If you are not sure what each icon represents just hover your mouse over it and the description will be displayed in a popup.

 Datasets allow experimental data recorded at the same time to be grouped together.
 An example would be all the trials data for a specific site in a specific year.
 An experiment allows the grouping of datasets into a logical unit so for example, all the trials data across multiple sites and years.
 These grouping allow data which is logically related to one another to be grouped together for easy searching and analysis.

 Datasets are the smallest grouping of data in Germinate and represent a single unit of data like a single field trial.
-The datasets page shows all datasets stored in Germinate.
-Clicking on the dataset name will take you to the corresponding data export pages.
-The icon buttons at the right side of the table will reveal information about collaborators, dataset attributes and download options.
+The datasets page which can be accessed by selecting ***Data*** then ***Datasets*** from the left hand menu shows all datasets stored in Germinate.
+The icon buttons at the right side of the table will reveal information about collaborators, dataset attributes and download options (you may need to scroll horizontally to see these).
+Clicking on the dataset name in the table will take you to the corresponding data export pages.

 Experiments group together coherent datasets into meaningful combinations.
 This way, field trials data can be linked to the corresponding climate data as well as any genotypic data that is linked to it.
 The dataset type column shows what types of datasets are contained in this experiment.

-### Click on the 'GWAS data' dataset.
+### Click on the 'GWAS data' dataset with the Experiment id of 4.
+Something is up it wont work....

 When you look at the ***Datasets*** page you may notice that some entries are highlighted (in this case in red).
 This shows where a data licence has been applied to dataset.
 Germinate supports assigning licences to datasets.
 These licences are user defined when the dataset is submitted and can be as restrictive or open as required.
 All data in the demo database for example is released under a CC-BY-NC licence to promote the data use in other projects.
 To get additional information on Creative Commons licences have a look at <a href="https://creativecommons.org/">https://creativecommons.org</a> and while other licence are available, and indeed may be more appropriate for your data this is a good starting point.